ARMmbed/simple-mbed-cloud-client/README.md

 ## Example applications

-  There are a number of applications that make usage of the Simple Mbed Cloud Client library.
+  There are a number of applications that make usage of the Simple Pelion Client library.

   The Mbed Cloud [Quick-Start](https://cloud.mbed.com/quick-start) is an initiative to support Mbed Partner's platforms while delivering a great User Experience to Mbed Developers.

 ## Testing

-Simple Mbed Cloud Client provides Greentea tests to test your Simple Mbed Cloud Client porting efforts.
+Simple Pelion Client provides Greentea tests to test your porting efforts.

 ### Tests